Zuikyo/ZIKRouter/Documentation/English/RouterImplementation.md

     //Register EditorViewController with this router.
 A router can register multi views, and a view can be registered with multi router
     [self registerView:[EditorViewController class]];

-    //Register NoteEditorInput, then you can use this protocol to get this router [self registerViewProtocol:ZIKRoutable(NoteEditorInput)];
+    //Register EditorViewInput, then you can use this protocol to get this router [self registerViewProtocol:ZIKRoutable(EditorViewInput)];
 }

 //Return the destination module